dansingerman/jQuery-Browser-Language/README.md

  **Note**: this is a hack only to be used if you do not have a back end available that can do this for you.
 In general you should not be making calls to third party hosted javascript files in your pages unless you have a very high level of trust in the host.
+Third party script calls could in theory run any arbitrary javascript on your site.

 This is a jQuery plugin to obtain the browser language setting